 Nic adds: "I am fascinated with the little details of our lives.
 My work is about celebrating the small, yet important, parts we all play in the evolution of the world.”

-Nic Joly will be heading to our Glasgow gallery to launch his new collection.
+Nic Joly will be heading to our Cambridge and South Molton Street galleries to launch his new collection.
 The latest chapter in Nic Joly's visual narrative, aptly titled The Writing's On The Wall, harnesses the public candour of street art within the refinement and safe space of fine art.
 Balancing stylised subtlety with inarguably bold - at time, didactic instruction - Nic delivers again with his recognisable punch of humour.

 Nic will be kicking off the last-ever event from the Life's a Carnival tour at our South Molton Street gallery, where it all began.
 Featuring showstopping technology and techniques, his art illustrates themes of love, laughter and curiosity - channeled through infrared sensors and nano LED lights.
 Nic says: "It's sad that the tour is coming to an end, but it's always a fantastic show at South Molton Street!"